Big Island (Hawai’i) Social Services Agencies

 Hawai'i State Legislature

-An Attitudinal Healing workshop called “How to Be in Politics and Still Be Happy” was conducted at Windward Community College for members of the Senate and House of Representatives.
-Additional workshops on the subject of Attitudinal Healing were requested and offered to spouses of the legislators as well as the staff support members at the Hawai’i State Capitol.
+At the request of members of Congress, an Attitudinal Healing workshop called “How to Be in Politics and Still Be Happy” was conducted at Windward Community College for members of both the Hawai’i Senate and the House of Representatives.
+Additional workshops on the subject of Attitudinal Healing were requested and offered to spouses of the legislators as well as the staff support members at the Hawai’i State Capitol in Honolulu.

 Hawai'i Department of Health